-Small businesses are an extremely important contributor to the global economy.
-In fact, this sector accounts for 47.5% of the workforce in the U.S., employing roughly 59 million people.
-Small businesses generate 44% of our country’s GDP.
-With every state issuing stay-at-home orders and closing non-essential businesses, the small business sector appears to be the most endangered and vulnerable to the coronavirus impact, economically.
+Small businesses are a significant contributor to the global economy.
+They generate 44% of our country’s GDP.
+With every state issuing stay-at-home orders and closing non-essential businesses, the small business sector appears to be the most endangered and vulnerable to the coronavirus pandemic economically.

 How are small businesses affected by the coronavirus pandemic?

-The profits of small businesses depend on regular, short term demand.
-Once the demand is unexpectedly and rapidly reduced, companies start to face serious difficulties.
-Sadly, most small businesses do not have resources or a safety pillow for the state of emergency like the one happening now.
-The majority of companies can’t afford to close up for an uncertain amount of time without any budget cuts, layoffs, debts, and even complete shutdowns.
-The National Small Business Association conducted a recent study on how the coronavirus disruption affects small businesses in the U.S. Here are a few key takeaways to understand the impact of COVID-19:
+The profits of small businesses depend on regular, short-term demand.
+Once the request is unexpectedly and rapidly reduced, companies start to face serious difficulties.
+Sadly, most small businesses do not have resources or a safety pillow for a state of emergency like the coronavirus pandemic.
+Most companies can’t afford to close up for an indefinite amount of time without any budget cuts, layoffs, debts, and even complete shutdowns.

-The majority of business owners are worried about economic uncertainty and a reduction in customer demand and spending.
+Most business owners worry about economic uncertainty, customer demand, and spending reduction.
 Whatever happens, your business is not alone.
-There are solutions that can help eliminate the damage and avoid a severe crisis.
-Here are a few practices that small businesses can use to soften the consequences of an economic disruption.
+Some solutions can help eliminate the damage and avoid a severe crisis.
+Here are a few practices that small businesses can use to soften the consequences of the coronavirus pandemic.

 How can small businesses survive the coronavirus pandemic?